hwaneric/Chat/README.md

 The logout and delete account button upon being clicked will close the GUI and accordingly log the user out or delete the user’s account.

+For any of these requests, there may be a slight delay of a few seconds if the request is sent in the middle of the servers conducting leader elections, so please be patient if a request does not immediately process!

 # Additional Documentation
 Additional documentation for this project can be found here: [https://docs.google.com/document/d/16wj4I3U3kjUVvdADQrB6-EC_sEv5Xo_xCDWyz_uL7R0/edit?tab=t.0](https://docs.google.com/document/d/1pfRI9iEIFDHqc4yO8bJTf63r2nZSx0YVtV2cfSPOstk/edit?tab=t.0)